khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 62
+#### <ins>**Proof of elapsed time**</ins>
+Proof of elapsed time is similar to PoW but is much more energy efficient.
+HyperLedger Sawtooth currently uses PoET and it is a permissioned blockchain network.
+The idea is to carry a lottery system and the probability of winning for each node is equally likely each node is assigned a waiting time for that time the node will sleep and switch to another work.
+The node with the shortest wait time will awake and find the new block and the process is repeated.
+It seems that PoET is a less decentralized system.

 ### Day 61
 #### <ins>**Permissioned blockchain**</ins>
 Is basically a distributed ledger but the ledger is not accessible publicly.
 Only peers with required permissions or certificates can only allowed to access and perform certain actions on the ledger.
 Unlike bitcoin which is essentially permissionless and the ledger is publicly accessible by anyone.